suddencollection/dotfiles/README.md

 > ⚠️ work in progress

-A comprehensive dotfiles repository managed with [chezmoi](https://www.chezmoi.io/) for a modern Linux desktop environment featuring Hyprland, Eww, and dynamic theming with pywal.
+A collection of configuration files for a Linux desktop, built around NixOS and a curated list of programs and tools.
+Intended to be lightweight, visually clean, and easy to tweak.

 ## 🚀 Features

 Here's a breakdown of the main software I use and configure in this repository: